lucafrance/lucafrance.github.io/index.md

 ## IT Consultant | creator of Scrum.wiki

 I am an IT Consultant specialized in Agile software development.
-I can help you manage your IT projects, develop IT products, and run teams efficiently using Agile methodologies.
+I can help you manage your IT projects, develop IT products, and run teams efficiently with Agile methodologies.

 ## How I work 🖊️

 My approach is centred around people, the most complex part of IT.
 I focus on understanding the motivations of each individual and how the create value.
 I aim to be honest, direct, and respectful with everyone.
-Establishing processes that align with the company culture is crucial, as technology choices become secondary once these processes are in place.
+Establishing processes that align with the company culture is crucial, as technology choices become much easier once these processes are in place.

 Thanks to my background in mathematics, I am analytical and detail-oriented.
 I can filter out what is unnecessary and understand all relevant information thoroughly.
 This allows me to gain a deep understanding of both the managerial and technical aspects of the organization.